Contact A Professional

 Making Your Extension Plans

-With a professional onboard, you need to think about getting your plans drawn up.
+With a professional Architects in London onboard, you need to think about getting your plans drawn up.
 What are you going to use the extension for?
 Will it just be an extra room?
-Or do you want a kitchen/bathroom extension?
-Workshop?
-Studio?
+Or do you want a kitchen,bathroom extension or even a loft conversion London?
 You need to consider this because certain things will require a specific layout, or for utilities to be moved and placed in a certain way – for example, consider the plumbing required for a kitchen/bathroom extension.

 Understand Your Extension Costs

 The cost of building an extension varies depending on a number of factors, including where you are in the UK, the complexity of the plans, and the nature of your property.
 As a rough guide, you can estimate between £1000 and £2000 per m2 – though of course, a building extension costs more the larger it is.
 Work out your costs ahead of time and ensure it’s within budget, but make sure you account for unforeseen issues like permits being required, materials becoming more expensive, or problems arising with your property that cause the build time to drag on.